maarten-pennings/Lego-Mindstorms/rcx/install/readme.md

 If we right-click the Win98 desktop and select Display Properties, tab Settings, we cannot select the 256 colors mode.
 That is unfortunate, because the LEGO IDE needs that.
 We need a better driver for the virtual video card.
+Fortunately, there is one.

 - Open Device manager, for example by right-clicking on My Computer > Properties